Technology of the Sprawl

 Ripperdoc Special

-Custom work from unlicensed specialists like Kira "Patch" Vasquez.
+Custom work from unlicensed specialists like Kira Patch Vasquez.
 No corporate backdoors, no kill switches, no mandatory logging.
 Quality varies from lethal garbage to decades ahead of commercial release.

 ORACLE Shard

 Not an upgrade—a transformation.
-ORACLE fragments weave into neural architecture, granting processing beyond human scale, pattern recognition at cosmic levels, and access to memories that aren't yours.
+ORACLE fragments weave into neural architecture, granting processing beyond human scale, pattern recognition at superhuman levels, and access to memories that aren't yours.
 The cost: where do you end and ORACLE begin?

 Cyberdecks